 Are any synthetic hormones added to Kelpak?

-Kelpak bioregulators contain only naturally occuring plant hormones extracted from Kelp.
+Kelpak biostimulants contain only naturally occuring biological actives extracted from Kelp.
 These have no adverse effects on human or animal physiology but are highly beneficial to plant development and health.

 Will Kelpak alter the hormonal content of my harvest, possibly effecting the end user?